Is the overtraining syndrome a fact or fantasy, almost no other word in muscle mags or gym gossip gets as much negative press as overtraining

 Most people that walk into the gym off the street from their everyday jobs and lives probably won’t ever reach an over trained state; especially if you only train a few days a week.

 Over training gets blamed for lots of things.
-You have to be training somewhere in the neighborhood of 5-7days a week, with little or no break in-intensity once or twice a day to see any serious symptoms in over training.
+You have to be training somewhere in the neighbourhood of 5 - 7 days a week, with little or no break in-intensity once or twice a day to see any serious symptoms in over training.

 I have personally reached an overtrained state before, but this was generally and still can be at times, from long days on the construction site mixed with heavy training or volume days.